namanrao1/lot_to_do-flutterproject/README.md

 3)Location-Based Task Reminders:

 Simplify your task management further with location-based reminders.
 Simply input the coordinates of a particular location, and when you're within a 1 km radius of that spot, your phone will promptly notify you.
 No more missing essential tasks when you're in the right place.

+More details about the project given at https://github.com/namanrao1/lot_to_do-flutterproject/blob/master/project-details.pdf